 Or you can also toggle the Git panel from the Status Bar by clicking on the changed files icon:

 In case a project doesn't have a Git repository yet, you can create one from the Git panel.

-GitHub: Clone command.
-In the dialog paste a URL of a repository and click "Clone".
-A new project will get added to the Tree View.
+To clone a repository, open the GitHub panel while you have no project folders open in Atom and click "Clone an existing GitHub repository".
+In the dialog, paste the URL of a repository and click "Clone".
+The new project will be added to the Tree View.

 To open the branch tooltip, click the branch icon in the Status Bar.
-From there you can to create or switch branches.
+From there you can create or switch branches.

 After making some changes, stage anything you want to be part of the next commit.
 Choose between staging...

 Use the Cmd-LeftCtrl-Left or Cmd-RightCtrl-Right arrow key to switch between file list and the diff view.
 Unstaging can be done in the same way.